➤ Request more information

 You must take the following courses.

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course is designed to provide a historical and conceptual foundation in the discipline of curriculum and instruction for those beginning their graduate work.
 It will cover the historical and philosophical beginnings of the traditional content taught in the public school systems in the U.S., from pre-kindergarten through completion of the academic core of post-secondary schooling.
 Examination of key components of the purpose and methods of instruction will punctuate the historical context to identify specific C&I elements in some of the following eras: ancient and pre-modern contributions, Pre-Colonial and Colonial American schooling, early foundations of instruction in the U.S., implications of modern C&I, and trends in post-modern C&I. A major element of the course will be the development of a research topic and subsequent student project focusing on the topic.
-Pre-requisites: Graduate Standing
+Prerequisite: Graduate standing Fixed 1st Course

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 Engage in critical analysis of education’s place in today’s rapidly changing local and global society with a focus on comprehending education from historic, philosophic, social and cultural perspectives and the impact of those perspectives on current practice.
 Evaluate curricular and instructional perspectives and ways of viewing educational history from a theoretically informed lens.
 Critically examine the practices and policies used in schooling to enact decisions on curricular reforms in schooling with a critical understanding of diversity, social inequity, and equal educational opportunities.
 Pre-requisites: Graduate Standing

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

-Duration: 7 weeks | Credit Hours: 3
+Credit Hours: 3

 This course provides the competencies required for critical understanding, evaluation and utilization of published educational research.
 The course addresses quantitative and qualitative research methods.
 Topics include problem formulation and refinement; research design; sampling; measurement and data collection; data-analysis techniques; and the inference process.